 The Government has included two optional periods of work in the Request for Proposal in the event annual updates on the Next Generation Fighter Capability: Life-Cycle Cost Framework program will be produced in 2014 and 2015.
 The contract does not commit Public Works and Government Services Canada to exercise either of these two optional periods, which may be exercised solely at the discretion of Public Works and Government Services Canada.

 Q4.
 Has Raymond Chabot Grant Thornton been contracted to review a future annual update?

 The Government has exercised the option to extend the contract for one year to ensure readiness for this review if required.
 The timing of a future annual update is yet to be determined.

 Q5.
 What is the value of the contract for the option year?

 As outlined in the initial contract, the total possible cost for the option year is $45,587.59 (including taxes).
 To avoid any payment in advance of knowing if a future review is required, the contractor will not start work until a decision is made.

 Q6.
 How does this independent review differ from the independent review conducted by KPMG?

 KPMG was contracted to develop a life-cycle framework for the F-35 and independently verify National Defence's costs estimates in the Next Generation Fighter Capability 2012 Annual Update.

-The independent review of the application of National Defence's estimated life-cycle cost was released on August 9, 2013.
+The independent review of the application of National Defence's estimated life-cycle cost was released on August 9, 2013 and tabled in Parliament on December 10, 2013.
 As part of the transparent process that is integral to the Secretariat's mandate, Raymond Chabot Grant Thornton provided an independent review of the 2013 Annual Update.
 They did not identify any deviations from the Framework that would result in any material changes.